Play it Smart – Play it Safe!

 - If you or someone you know needs to be seen at a health center or hospital, call first so precautions can be put in place before you arrive.

-- If you become ill after international travel, travel to a state of concern or after being exposed to someone who has traveled to one of these locations and is ill, you should contact your primary care provider.
+- If you become ill after international or out of state travel, or after being exposed to someone who has traveled to one of these locations and is ill, you should contact your primary care provider.

 - Be sure to wash fresh produce before eating.